Roslin-Aquaculture/Mussel_PopGen/README.md

 This will output plots of Ne, pairwise Fst etc. and walk you through using ELAI.

-Fimally, get summary data using the elai_visualisation.py and ELAI_EdulisLinePlot.py scripts.
+Finally, get summary data using the elai_visualisation.py and ELAI_EdulisLinePlot.py scripts.